frePPLe/frepple/doc/user-guide/model-reference/sales-orders.rst

                                  | This field defines a list of child demand.
-quantity       double            Requested quantity. item           item              Requested item. location       location          | Requested shipping location.
+quantity       double            Requested quantity. item           item              Requested item. batch          string            | Blank/unused for make-to-stock items.
+                                 | For make-to-order items, it identifies the material
+                                   batch that can be used to satisfy the demand.
+This field can be set to the sales order name (true make-to-order production), or it can be set an item attribute (eg color of the item). location       location          | Requested shipping location.
                                  | This field can be left blank if there is only a single
                                    location in the model, or if a delivery operation is